aaaasmile/live-omxctrl/README.md

 # live-omxctrl
 live-omxctrl is a web interface for the omx-player on Raspberry P4.
-It uses a golang backend with an embedded Vue.js frontened.
+It uses a golang backend with an embedded Vue.js frontend.
 The control of the omx-player is done using the dbus inteface in golang.
 The project is in a very early stage, but still I can turn on the radio swiss classic on Pi4 using an intranet browser on my iphone.